Bedrock-OSS/bedrock-wiki/docs/loot/custom-trades.md

 For a simple trading UI, `trade_table` + `trade_with_player` components should do the trick.

 1. Add `"minecraft:behavior.trade_with_player": {}` to your entity's components.
 2. Copy the following code into a component group of your entity.
-I'll call mine `"tut:trader"`;
+I'll call mine `"wiki:trader"`;

 <CodeHeader></CodeHeader>